-• Be sure to install the correct roofing material rated for your area.
+• Be sure to select the correct roofing material rated for your area.
 FM Global, a leader in property loss mitigation, has developed a map (see below) with different hail ratings.
-The majority of Texas is affected by two different ratings, Severe Hail and Very Severe Hail.
+Texas is affected by two different ratings, Severe Hail and Very Severe Hail.

 As you can see on the map, most of Texas is covered in purple which signifies Very Severe Hail (VSH).
 The peach area signifies Severe Hail (SH).
 The ratings are important when new construction and replacement roofing materials are selected.
-When selecting materials, Severe Hail may sound like the best option available but that is not the case in Texas.
-As a best practice, you want to use roofing materials with the VHS rating.

-Develop a roof maintenance inspection process.
-This can be accomplished by having your maintenance staff walk the roof to look for potential damage to the roof cover.
+Severe Hail may sound like the best option available but based on your locations, that may not be the case.
+As a best practice, you want to select roofing materials that match the hail rating in your area.
+Develop maintenance roof а inspection process.
+This can be accomplished by having vour maintenance staff walk the roof to look for potential damage to the roof cover.
 You can also hire an inspector to come out periodically to check for exposures that could be made worse with hail.
 You want to do this prior to March.
 Also watch for tree overgrowth around roof edges.
 Trees should be scaled back away from the roof line.

-Severe Weather Emergency Action Plan - Developing an Emergency Action Plan (EAP) for a severe weather event (Hurricanes, Floods, and Freezing Weather will have their own EAP) can help detail the roles of staff when an event is approaching or actively occurring.
+Severe Weather Emergency Action Plan - Developing an Emergency Action Plan (EAP) for a severe weather event (Hurricanes, Floods and Freezing Weather will have their own EAP) can help detail the roles of staff when an event is approaching or actively occurring.
 The plan establishes a team leader who is responsible for tracking the storm and assigning tasks to EAP team members.
-The TCRMF Loss Control staff has EAPs available for Fund members to utilize at their facilities.
+The TWCARMF Loss Control staff has EAPs available for Fund members to utilize at their facilities.